A bit about us

 Sarah Gagliardi

-OPERATIONS MANAGER
+NATIONAL OPERATIONS MANAGER

-Sarah was born and bred in Christchurch and now lives in sunny Nelson.
-Although she doesn't come from a farming household, growing up she earned the majority of her pocket money working in shearing sheds on cousins' farms.
+Sarah was born and bred in Christchurch and now lives in sunny Tasman.
+Although she doesn't come from a farming household, growing up she earned pocket money working in shearing sheds on cousins' farms.
 Sarah has a master’s degree in the health sciences and has spent the last decade in education and healthcare roles.
-One of her career highlights has been working in schools across Africa, India and Nepal, facilitating teachers' professional development and curriculum design.
-Outside of work, Sarah is a Refugee Support Volunteer for the Red Cross and loves all things sport, especially kayaking and swimming.
+One of her career highlights has been working in schools across Africa, India and Nepal, facilitating teachers' professional development, policy and curriculum design.
+Outside of work, Sarah is a Refugee Support Volunteer for the Red Cross, is learning sign language and te reo Māori, volunteers on a local governance board and loves exploring the great outdoors!

 Sandra Alfeld

-PARTNERSHIPS MANAGER
+NATIONAL PARTNERSHIPS MANAGER

 Sandra grew up on a sheep & beef farm in Northland.
 She now resides in North Canterbury with her husband and two children, where she is Managing Director of Glenhope Station.
 Their farming operation includes beef cattle, deer, manuka honey, eco-tourism and a carbon farm.
 Prior to her time at Glenhope Station, Sandra studied at AUT completing a bachelor’s degree in sport and recreation and a postgraduate certificate in business, majoring in marketing.
 Sandra went on to develop her career in Perth, specialising in sponsorship, commercial sales and corporate relations management for several large corporate entities.
 Sandra has always been a health and wellness advocate and through her partnerships work with MTN, she looks forward to helping more Kiwi families put high quality protein on their tables.